hashicorp/terraform/website/intro/use-cases.html.markdown

 page_title: "Use Cases"
 sidebar_current: "use-cases"
 description: |-
-  Learn common use cases for Terraform including Heroku apps, self-service clusters, and multi-cloud deployment.
+  Learn common use cases for Terraform including managing Heroku apps, self-service clusters, and multi-cloud deployments.
 ---

 # Use Cases